JaydedCompanion/JaydedCompanion.GitHub.io/content/blog/playdate-devlog-003.md

 ## Previously on Jayde's Playdate Devlog...

 "Given the kinks I worked out since the last devlog, I'm hoping the next update will contain some real concrete progress!" they said, foolishly.
 Well, as per usual, my hubris knows no bounds.
-It has been well over a month(!?) since the last devlog, and the repo for this project has received... one (1) new commit.
+It has been exactly one month(!?) since the last devlog, and the repo for this project has received... one (1) new commit.
 If you're sitting there thinking "damn well I bet that commit's gotta have at LEAST a thousand lines changed" you should consider halving that number, and then again... and then one more time, until you're well within the low hundreds.

 ## So what went wrong?